Blotch3D/Blotch3D/README.md

 Dynamically changing a sprite's orientation and position
 --------------------------------------------------------

-Each sprite has a "Matrix" (plural, "Matrices") object that defines its orientation and position relative to its parent sprite.
-When you change a sprite's orientation and position, you also change the orientation and position of its child sprites.
-That is, subsprites follow that parent sprite's orientation, position, scale, shear, etc.
+Each sprite has a "Matrix" member that defines its orientation and position relative to its parent sprite.
+A matrix is an object that describes a coordinate system relative to a parent's coordinate system.

-You can do a lot with Blotch3D/MonoGame without knowing anything about the internal workings of a matrix object.
-Mainly you only need to know that...

-1. A matrix is an object that describes a coordinate system relative to a parent's coordinate system.
 That is, it defines what changes should be made in a coordinate system (like scaling, rotation, etc.)

-2. There are many static and instance methods of the Matrix class that let you create matrices for scaling, translation, rotation, etc.
+There are many static and instance methods of the Matrix class that let you easily set a matrix's scaling, translation, rotation, etc.

+When you change anything about a sprite's matrix, you also change the orientation and position of its child sprites, if any.
+That is, subsprites reside in the parent sprite's coordinate system.

-3. There are also static and instance Matrix methods and operator overloads to combine (multiply) matrices to form a single matrix which combines the effects of multiple matrices.
+There are also static and instance Matrix methods and operator overloads to combine (multiply) matrices to form a single matrix which combines the effects of multiple matrices.
 For example, a rotate matrix and a scale matrix can be multiplied to form a single rotate-scale matrix.
 But mind the multiplication order.
 To combine matrices, you would multiply them in the reverse order you would apply them in real life.
 For example, if conceptually you want to translate (move) and then rotate an object, multiply the rotation matrix by the translate matrix rather than the translate matrix by the rotation matrix.
 Novices can simply try the operation one way and, if it doesn't work the way you wanted, do it the other way.

 For a really good introduction (without the math), see
 <http://rbwhitaker.wikidot.com/monogame-basic-matrices>.